Get your daily dose of local news with the full The South Today bulletin for Thursday, September 20.

 Made with the support of NZ On Air

-Get your daily dose of local news with the full The South Today news bulletin for Wednesday, July 18.
+Get your daily dose of local news with the full The South Today bulletin for Wednesday, September 19.

 Just 11 customers remained without power in Glenorchy on Wednesday following Monday's big snow dump in the Queenstown Lakes region.

 Hundreds of people took to the streets of Ashburton in a memorial walk led by six pipers to celebrate the landmark event in New Zealand's history.

 A small but enthusiastic group have protested for better pay and conditions at Dunedin's courthouse.

 A stunning bluebird day welcomed skiers keen to get a taste of real powder yesterday, after Monday's storm brought at least half a metre of snow to the Queenstown Lakes district's skifields.

 What is the best way to preserve bread?
 Who grows the fastest - boys or girls?

 Perth duo Joshua Webster and Catherine Betts, of Kaboom Percussion, visited Balmacewen Intermediate School yesterday, where they entertained about 50 11 and 12-year-olds.

 Temperatures will be rising in some Dunedin restaurant kitchens as their chefs prepare to go head to head in a competition first for the city.
 They tell Rebecca Fox they are ready for the challenge.